SQL Server Data Recovery

 When your SQL database gets hopelessly corrupted or the server crashes, it’s easy to point fingers.
 But at the end of the day, you need your SQL database back, and playing the blame game won’t help you (even if it is somebody’s fault).
 We, however, can help you.
 Gillware’s SQL server data recovery services can get you and your business back on your feet after you’ve lost your SQL database to a server crash or database corruption.

 Behind your business is at least one database.
 This database might keep records of your clients and your sales.
 It might keep track of patient records.
 It might be a part of your POS system.
 Whatever it does, by far the most common way to manage and access your database is through a SQL database management system such as Oracle, MySQL, or Microsoft SQL Server.
-With so much important work resting on your SQL database, it’s bound to hurt if your server crashes and takes that SQL database with it, or if data corruption locks you out of your database and you get a SQL server error.
+With so much important work resting on it, it’s bound to hurt if your finely tuned SQL Server crashes hard, or if data corruption locks you out of your database and you get a SQL server error.

 Repairing and Salvaging Corrupt SQL Databases